 Status: This reporting period, 1 Public Project and 1 Private Project (involving demolition) were inspected by the building department or Hancock Engineering with respect to erosion and sediment control measures.
 The Public Projects are listed at the end of this report.
-The Private Project was a Subway restaurant at Grand Avenue and River Road.
+The Private Project are a 22 acre manufacture site under construction on Palmer Street and a 1.3 acre residential development on Grand Avenue.
 All Projects were found to be in compliance.
 For Public Projects, typically Hancock Engineering provides construction site inspection.
-There are approximately 3 inspectors in total who perform erosion control inspections.
 Hancock Engineering attended an NPDES Compliance seminar led by Certified Professional Erosion and Soil Control (CPESC) speakers, in order to learn further about erosion and sediment control measures.
+Additionally, Hancock Engineering added a Designated Erosion Control Inspector (DECI) to staff, in an effort to improve erosion and sediment control inspection practices.